-Dividends are payments that are made from the net profit or retained earnings of previous years in accordance with the decision of the competent authority of the legal entity, and the basis for which is the recipient’s participation in the legal entity (ownership of shares, partnership in a full or limited partnership, membership in a commercial association or other forms of ownership in accordance with the laws of the country where the company is registered).
+It is a decision made by the competent authority of the legal entity to pay dividends from the net profit or retained earnings of previous years in accordance with their participation in the legal entity (shareholding, partnership in a limited or full partnership, membership in a commercial association or other ownership forms as determined by the laws of the country where the company is registered).

 Tax rates for corporations in 2020 are 20/80.
 Tax rates on dividends paid regularly are 14/86.
 An additional income tax of 7% is withheld from dividends paid to individuals with a reduced tax rate.

 In the case of resident companies, the reduced tax rate of 14/86 (16%) is applicable:

 - For 2019, the resident company will pay income tax on one third of the profits it distributed in 2018.

 - A third of the profits distributed to the resident company during 2018 and 2019 will be deducted in 2020.

 Here are some things to consider when paying dividends:

 - Dividends are taxed at a rate of 20/80 in general.